Display Accessibility Tools

 What is the undergraduate program like?

 Our program combines a background in physics with courses on stellar astrophysics, galactic evolution and cosmology, and observational techniques.
 Along the way, you will learn valuable skills in computing, data analysis, and scientific communication, and you will have opportunities for individual research projects.
+All astrophysics majors write a senior thesis, which involves either an in-depth exploration of a specific topic in astronomy or original research.

 MSU's undergraduate astronomy program is one of the largest in the U.S., which provides opportunities to meet students with similar interests and goals.
-We also have an active Astronomy Club.

 What can I do with my undergraduate degree?